The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Ideally, your lawyer and the liable parties can settle your claim out of court.
 If necessary, your lawyer will handle the litigation of your case.
 This includes:

-• Protecting your rights and interests throughout the legal process
+- Protecting your legal rights and interests throughout the entire process

 Nursing homes and staff are responsible for caring for all residents, including finding ways to prevent nursing home injuries.
 While some injuries are accidental, proper patient safety protocols can stop them.